hpe-dev-incubator/hpe-dev-portal/content/blog/scim-integration-with-microsoft-entra-id.md

 ![](/img/scim-page6.png "Enabling the Provisioning status to \\"ON\\"")

-Assign the Azure AD group to the Enterprise application
+* Assign the Azure AD group to the Enterprise application

-Note: This is very important to give access to the groups and users before provisioning the groups and users
+Note: This is very important to give access to subset of groups and users who need access to HPE GreenLake Platform from large enterprise groups and users from Azure AD.

 ![](/img/scim-page5.png "Assign the Azure AD group to the Enterprise application")

 ## S﻿tep 5: User/Group Provisioning

-All set to Provisioning the groups/users,
+All set to provision the groups/users to "HPE GreenLake Platform".

-* Click Start Provisioning to start
+* Click "Start Provisioning" to start.

+  * Upon successful provisioning verify the users and groups are pushed to "HPE GreenLake Platform"
-* Click Stop Provisioning to stop
+* Click "Stop Provisioning" to stop.
-* Click View Provisioning logs to view the failures
+* Click "View Provisioning" logs to view the failures.

 ![](/img/scim-page7.png)

-Verify the users and groups are pushed to HPE GreenLake portal

 U﻿sers can rotate a long-lived token before its expiration date using the following API: